JackLot/twitter-movie-sentiment/README.md

 # Twitter Movie Sentiment Analysis
-Given a set of tweets about a movie determine if the Twitter community has a positive or negative overall opinion of that movie
+Given a set of tweets about a movie determine if the Twitter community has a positive or negative overall opinion of that movie.
+We will use a combination of [MetaMind](https://www.metamind.io/) and/or [Vowpal Wabbit](http://hunch.net/~vw/) classifiers to build our models and test them with tweets pulled using the Twitter API.

 ## Training/Test data
 Since this problem hasn't been studied much before we will train our models with datasets that are closely related